SEAMline

 Move the chain.
 Cross-party governance and the operators with the authority to hold the seams.

 The methodology is SEAMline.
 The practice that delivers it is FABRIC — Frame, Audit, Build, Roadmap, Implement, Compound.
 Built to FABRIC is the standard every deliverable passes before it leaves my hands.
+The Audit closes inside Expose.
+If the architecture is right and you choose to build it, that is a separate engagement on the Architect and Mobilize side of the line.

 Fit